AlexWang1017/AlexWang1017-open-source-practice-final-project-/Installation.md

-# 🛠️ Installation Guide – Smart Message Wall
+# 🛠️ Installation Guide – Simple Message Wall

 This guide explains how to install and run the Simple Message Wall project on a **Raspberry Pi Zero 2 W**.